mitranim/tabularius/doc/app.md

 The `watch` process watches the progress file in the save directory, detects modifications, detects new rounds, makes one backup per round per run (no redundancies), making new run directories when necessary.
 It also broadcasts FS events to all instances of our app (browser tabs), making it possible to update their plots on the fly.

-The `upload` command makes it possible to upload backups to Firebase.
+The `upload` command makes it possible to upload backups to Firestore.
 Currently it's manual; we plan to make it automatic after authenticating.

+## Cloud

+When authenticated, run history is uploaded to Firestore (currently manually).
+By using cloud functions, we derive our own schema suitable for analytics.

+## Analytics and plots

+We support filtering, grouping, aggregating stats over fairly arbitrary parameters (via the `plot` command).
+This is supported for both local and cloud data (selected with the `-s` flag).